codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 ## Manual code signing

-In order to use manual code signing, save the following in **Environment variables** section in Codemagic UI:
+In order to use manual code signing, you need the following values:
 - **Signing certificate**: Your development or distribution certificate in .P12 format.
-Get it from **Certificates, Identifiers & Profiles > Certificates** in the Apple Developer Portal.
 - **Certificate password**: The certificate password if the certificate is password-protected.
-- **Provisioning profile**: You can get it from **Certificates, Identifiers & Profiles > Profiles** and select the provisioning profile you would like to export and click Download.
+- **Provisioning profile**: You can get it from **Certificates, Identifiers & Profiles > Profiles** and select the provisioning profile you would like to export and download.

+Save them in **Environment variables**:
+1. Go to Codemagic and open your app.
+2. Under the **Environment variables** section, add the environment variables with their corresponding value.
+3. Create a **group** for holding the variables.
+For example, `certificate_credentials` for the certificate-related information.
-Checkmark **Secure** to encrypt the values.
+3. Checkmark **Secure** to encrypt the values.

 {{<notebox>}}
 The binary files (i.e. provisioning profiles & .p12 certificate) have to be [`base64 encoded`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) locally before they can be saved to **Environment variables** and decoded during the build.